 We mined Alibaba’s acquisitions, investments, and partnerships to discern the company's strategic priorities in retail.

-Alibaba is the world’s biggest retailer, tallying up more than $1.2T in gross merchandise volume across its platforms in its last fiscal year.
+Alibaba is one of the world’s biggest retailers, tallying up more than $1.2T in gross merchandise volume across its platforms in its last fiscal year.
 The company has reported serving more than 1B annual active consumers.

 Over its 20+ year history, the company has ventured into more and more industries, including cloud computing, healthcare, travel, and entertainment, among others.